Save Money on Wedding Invitations - Without Offending Grandma

 One of the best ways to save serious money on your wedding is to limit your guest list to close family and friends only.
 This will lower your catering costs, your venue costs since you can rent a smaller venue or even an unusual space that can't accommodate a larger party (like a small garden), the cost of your decorations since you'll have fewer tables and a smaller room to decorate, and so on.
 Almost all of your costs will go down--except the cost of your wedding invitations.

 Stationary stores don't like small orders.
 Here is the price breakdown of some invitations from Landmark.
-By the way, this squid is not supposed to be a diss on Landmark.
+Not Dissin on Landmark specifically.
 You will run into this pretty much any place you get your invites:

 * Invitations for 25: $153 - $6.12 per invitation